transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 A few things worth exploring from here:

-- **Build a custom task** — if you have your own training script, you can wrap it in a Transformer Lab task and run it on RunPod with the same workflow.
+- **Build a custom task** — Yu can create a new Transformer Lab task from a github repo or a local folder, and run it on RunPod with the same workflow.
-- **Set up experiment tracking** — Transformer Lab integrates with Weights & Biases and other trackers, so your runs are automatically logged.
+- **Set up experiment tracking** — Transformer Lab integrates with trackers like Weights & Biases and trackio, so your runs are automatically logged.
-- **Try a hyperparameter sweep** — once you've got one task running, you can add a sweep on top of it with a single config change.
+- **Try a hyperparameter sweep** — once you've got one task running, you can run a sweep to find the optimal hyperparameters to use.

-If you have questions or run into anything, drop by the [GitHub repo](https://github.com/transformerlab/transformerlab-app) or join the community.

-Happy training. ☁️